Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

   <img src="/steps/images/taipy-gui-core-illustration.svg" height=300>
 </p>

 The **Graphical User Interface** of Taipy allows anyone with basic knowledge in Python to create a beautiful and interactive interface.
 It is a simple and intuitive way to create a GUI.
-No need to know how to design web pages with css or html, Taipy uses an augmented syntax for Markdown to create your desired web page.
+No need to know how to design web pages with css or html, Taipy uses an augmented syntax of Markdown to create your desired web page.

 The **Scenario Management** of Taipy is a powerful tool to manage business problems and pipelines.
 The implementation of **Taipy Core** is intuitve and easy.
 It will allow you to:
 - Keep track of your KPI, data, scenarios, pipelines, etc.